castanaro/namegen/README.md

 Example: ./namegen.py -f first.txt -l last.txt -o output.txt -d domain.com (select a '#' when prompted)

-Results are written to namegen-output.txt if no output file is specified.

-If no domain is specified, will output only names in specified format.

 Tip: A helpful place to start could be pulling down most common first and last names from Daniel Miessler's SecLists or using the provided lists within this repo.
 Enjoy!

 https://github.com/danielmiessler/SecLists/tree/master/Usernames